exvim/ex-symbol/README.md

 ex-symbol is a Vim plugin which can list all tag names in the plugin window for search and jump.

-ex-symbol is also a part of [exVim](https://github.com/exvim/main) project
+ex-symbol is also a part of [exVim](https://github.com/exvim/main) project.

 ## Requirements